Michigan State University: Campus

 In early 2017, construction of a $22.5million solar project began at five parking lots on campus.
 MSU's solar carport array is constructed on five of the university's largest commuter parking lots and covers 5,000 parking spaces.
 The solar carports are designed to deliver a peak power of 10.5 Megawatts and an annual energy of 15 million kilowatt-hours, which is enough to power approximately 1,800 Michigan homes.
-The solar carport project was recognized at the Smart Energy Decisions Innovation Summit 2018, earning the Onsite Renewable Energy award for “The Largest Carport Solar Array in North America.”
+The solar carport project was recognized at the Smart Energy Decisions Innovation Summit 2018, earning the Onsite Renewable Energy award for "The Largest Carport Solar Array in North America."

-Some land owned by MSU is in Lansing, Lansing Charter Township, and Meridian Charter Township.
+Some land owned by MSU is in Lansing, Lansing Charter Township, Alaiedon Township, Delhi Charter Township, and Meridian Charter Township.